mbakhoff/crypto-template/readme.md

 Note that the salt is not a secret.
 Its only purpose is to make building rainbow tables more difficult.
+The salt and iteration count should always be stored along the key.

 ## HMAC